SurpriseDog/WordTree/Readme.md

 Optionally, you can compare the frequency of words against a book.

  * This must be a .txt file, not a .mobi, .pdf or any kind of e-reader format.
  * It will automatically strip punctuation from any words found.
-For exmaple, if a word ends in a comma, "quotation mark" or period.
+For example, if a word ends in a comma, "quotation mark" or period.